A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: Introduction

-\begin{itemize} \item{A JCAS channel measurement campaign with horn antenna rotation is performed in typical line of sight (LOS) and non-LOS (NLOS) indoor scenarios at 28 GHz.
-The shared scatterers of JCAS channels can be intuitively observed by comparing the power-angular-delay profiles (PADPs) of communication and sensing measured multipath components (MPCs).}
+\begin{itemize} \item{An ISAC channel measurement campaign with horn antenna rotation is performed in typical Line Of Sight (LOS) and Non-LOS (NLOS) indoor scenarios at 28 GHz.
+The shared scatterers of ISAC channels can be intuitively observed by comparing the Power-Angular-Delay Profiles (PADPs) of communication and sensing measured multipath components (MPCs).}

-\item{A shared cluster-based stochastic model is proposed to capture the observed sharing feature of the JCAS channels.
+\item{A shared cluster-based stochastic model is proposed to capture the observed sharing feature of the ISAC channels.
 Specifically, the shared clusters (contributed by the shared scatterers) and the non-shared ones are defined and superimposed, resulting in the joint generation of communication and sensing channels.
 Besides, a corresponding clustering algorithm operating on the joint channels is novelly introduced, which aims to extract those shared and non-shared clusters for the model parameterization.}

-\item{Stochastic cluster parameters, including the delay spread (DS), angle spread (AS), and sharing degree (SD), are extracted from the measurement data for the model parameterization.
+\item{Stochastic cluster parameters, including the Delay Spread (DS), Angle Spread (AS), and Sharing Degree (SD), are extracted from the measurement data for the model parameterization.
 In addition, the model empirical implementations are performed, validating the capability to realistically capture the sharing feature.} \end{itemize}

 The remainder of this paper is outlined as follows.
 In Section \ref{section2}, detailed descriptions of the measurement facilities and environment are presented, and the characteristics of shared scatterers are analyzed.
-In Section \ref{section3}, a shared cluster-based JCAS channel model and a novel joint clustering algorithm are proposed.
-Then, parameterized analysis and validation of the proposed channel model are accomplished in Section \ref{section5}.
-Finally, Section \ref{section6} concludes the work.
+In Section \ref{section3}, a shared cluster-based ISAC channel model and a novel joint clustering algorithm are proposed.
+Then, parameterized analysis and validation of the proposed channel model are accomplished in Section \ref{section4}.
+Finally, Section \ref{section5} concludes the work.